Bath Spa University: Newton Park Campus

-The Newton Park Campus currently houses 868 students in single, shared and en-suite study bedrooms.
+The Newton Park Campus houses 868 students in single, shared and en-suite study bedrooms.
 The accommodation forms two groups of buildings at either end of the campus, known as Lakeside and Gardens.
 Bus stops by the library building and Lakeside accommodation service the U5 bus.
 Both groups of accommodation have access to laundrette facilities.
 Because of the limited availability of parking, students living on campus are not permitted to bring a car, however bicycle racks and some motorcycle parking spaces are available.

 In June 2013, work began on the development of a new "student village" in the main Newton Park campus, known as Gardens, which houses 561 first year students in separate "houses" of up to ten students.
 Building work was completed during the summer of 2014 in time for the start of the academic year in October.
 Work on the surrounding landscaping and car parks was completed during early 2015.

 Mail services at the university are handled at a building called 'The Vinery', which also contains the estates and management team and is located adjacent to the Students' Union building, and next to the estates and management workshops and garages.
 The university also has two Amazon Lockers on campus, situated in the Refectory and outside Stanton building.